What Does It Mean to Call on the Name of the Lord?

 To be saved here means to be brought into the enjoyment of the riches of the Lord.
 The Lord is rich to both Jews and Greeks.
 All who call on the Lord’s name enjoy this rich Lord; as a result, they are filled with Him and express Him.”

 So when we call on the Lord Jesus, we’re saved by being brought into the enjoyment of His riches.
-He’s rich to us as comfort, peace, love, hope, patience, kindness, endurance, long-suffering, strength, faith, and every positive thing in the universe.
-We experience Him and are even filled with Him.
+As we enjoy Him, we experience Him and are even filled with Him.
 Then, instead of expressing ourselves in our anger or impatience, we express Him to those around us.
-And the secret to experiencing Him is simply to call on His name, “Oh, Lord Jesus!”
+And the secret is simply to call on His name, “Oh, Lord Jesus!”

 A lifelong practice

-Calling on the name of the Lord is an essential practice for our Christian life.
-Even though we’re eternally saved from God’s judgment, we’re still just as frail and mortal as those in Enosh’s time.
-Life is often confusing, overwhelming, and even full of turmoil.
-Time and time again we’re reminded that we’re limited, both physically and psychologically.
+Calling on the name of the Lord is an essential practice for our whole Christian life.
+Even though we’ve been saved from God’s judgment, we’re still just as frail and mortal as those in Enosh’s time.
+Life is often confusing, overwhelming, and full of turmoil.
+We’re often reminded that we’re limited, both physically and psychologically.
 We need the Lord and all His riches to fill us.